-What is an LEI code?
+What is an LEI number or a LEI code?

-An LEI code, or an LEI number, is a 20-character code used globally to identify companies that trade in securities.
-LEI is an abbreviation for Legal Entity Identifier.
 Since 3 January 2018, it has been statutory in the EU that companies that trade in securities must have an LEI code.

 Although it is not required to have an LEI code in all countries outside the EU, many companies still choose to have an LEI code, as it gives a serious impression and can facilitate trading through certain banks and institutions.
 There are international banks that choose to require their customers to hold an LEI code in order to trade according to the coined expression "No LEI, no trade".

 The non-profit organization responsible for the system for LEI codes is called GLEIF - Global Legal Entity Identifier Foundation - and is based in Basel, Switzerland.
 The validity of an LEI code is 1 year.
 Thereafter, it must be renewed annually.

 With our service you follow these steps

 - Enter the company name in the search field on this page to start a search.

 - Click on the company you want to manage the LEI number for in the list that appears below the search field.

 - Enter contact information, signatories and payment details and click on "Order"